 Norse Women Were Oversexed Vixens or Mousy Domestic Servants

 Viking women are often depicted as sex objects in fantasy art, comic books, and video games.
-But like all fantasy, it gives a false impression of Viking women.
-Sure, they were strong and sexy, but they weren’t half naked, oversexed seductresses.
-And neither were Norse women quiet domestic servants, performing no other role than pumping out kids and tending to their husbands, and they're sometimes depicted.
+But like all fantasy, these images gives a false impression of Viking women.
+Sure, they were strong and sexy, but they weren't half-naked, oversexed seductresses.
+And neither were Norse women quiet domestic servants, performing no other role than pumping out kids and tending to their husbands, as they're sometimes depicted.

-Viking women had a lot more power and status than women of other cultures in the Middle Ages.
+Viking women had a lot more power and status than women of other cultures in the Middle Ages, according to Jenny Jochens who wrote a book on gender in Old Norse society.
 They weren't just sex objects to men, but rather strong mothers, warriors, and heads of household who often traveled with seafaring husbands.
 They owned land and were allowed to divorce and remarry, keeping all of their assets in the process, if a husband violated laws or terms of the marriage contract.

 According to Marianne Moen, an expert on gender roles in Viking society:

 Since the Viking era became an important part of building Norwegian national identity in the 19th century, early archaeology was influenced by Victorian ideals.
 The contemporary ideals of women belonging to the home and men being out in the public was imposed on Viking society.